manuxi/SuluNewsBundle/README.md

 </div>

 I made this bundle to have the possibility to manage news in my projects without the dependency to elasticsearch.
-Sadly it's still not fixed :(
+Sadly it's still not fixed in the SuluArticleBundle :(
 The news and their meta information is translatable.
 Please feel comfortable submitting feature requests.
 This bundle is still in development.
 Use at own risk 🤞🏻